UXVirtual/flux-kontext-dev-app/README.md

 **Response**

-The response will have a url to where the image is served by the API:
+The response will have a relative url to where the image is served by the API.
+The base URL should be [http://127.0.0.1:8000].
+Alternately, you can find the image in the `output` subfolder in this project folder:

 ```
 {